 Yes!
 Many pastries freeze very well.
 If you don't plan to eat them right away, we suggest freezing in a container as soon as possible to retain freshness.
 Pull them out a few hours before you'd like to eat, allowing them to thaw on the counter.
 For croissants and whole loaves of bread, you can refresh them once thawed in the oven until they have a crisp exterior (5-10 min at 325 should do).

-We do.
-We require minimum 72 hours, but longer is preferred.
+(When we offer cakes, we require minimum 72 hours, but longer is preferred.
 Since we do not make cakes for the shop, making bespoke cakes can take a significant amount of time, and we need time to fit it into our production schedule.
-Our cakes are priced based on flavour and size, and we charge an "off-menu" fee to make up for labour.
+Our cakes are priced based on flavour and size, and we charge an "off-menu" fee to make up for added labour)